Vietnam

 Bánh Bao Vạc, also known as the White Rose Dumpling, is another must-try dish unique to Hoi An.
 These delicate steamed dumplings, with their translucent white skin made from rice flour, are filled with minced shrimp and pork and topped with crispy fried shallots.

-If I have to believe the locals, much like Cao Lau, the secret to these dumplings lies in the water used for the dough, which must be drawn from the ancient Ba Le Well.
+According to the locals, much like Cao Lau, the secret to these dumplings lies in the water used for the dough, which must be drawn from the ancient Ba Le Well.
 Adding to their exclusivity, only one family in Hoi An makes and supplies these dumplings throughout the town.

 No matter where you enjoy them, they all come from this single source, and the name ‘White Rose’ was given by the French, who thought the dumplings resembled white roses.